How virtual reality is transforming learning at the University of Newcastle

 “[Building a] blockchain requires more than one party so we will do a pilot ourselves to learn where the points of failure or points of issue are … but we will ultimately look to partner with other universities potentially through our alliance with UNSW and Wollongong University and then further afield.

 “It’s about moving to the new dynamic of micro-credentialing and ‘white-labelling’ of degrees.
-And then you throw in the mix all of the ways in which degrees can be consumed using all of these varied technologies, how do you ensure consistency?
-How do you keep a track of all this learning activity that is going on in a very disparate and sparse and cottage environment?
+And then you throw in the mix all of the ways in which degrees can be consumed using all of these varied technologies.
+It's a question of how do we ensure consistency?
+How do we keep a track of all this learning activity that is going on in a very disparate and sparse and cottage environment?
 We are thinking that the blockchain might be able to help us solve that problem.”

 Follow CIO Australia on Twitter and Like us on Facebook… Twitter: @CIO_Australia, Facebook: CIO Australia, or take part in the CIO conversation on LinkedIn: CIO Australia